harmony-development/protocol/rest/rest.md

 ##### Body

-The body will contain a UTF-8 string in the following format:
+The body will contain an UTF-8 string in the following format:
 ```
 serverName version

 aboutServer

+messageOfTheDay
 ```
 `serverName`: the Harmony server software being hosted `version`: the version of said Harmony server software `aboutServer`: A description of why / who this server is hosted for.
+`messageOfTheDay`: "message of the day", can be used to put maintance information.